robelar555/Editor-tag-tree-research/Readme.md

 Justification of non-overlapping property after removing a tag against a interval:
 ------------

-   Because interval of all childs is inside parent interval (inside property), and because all child have non-overlapping intervals (non-overallping properties), both non-overlapping intervals is uphold when being added to its parent of parent.
+   Because interval of all childs is inside parent interval (inside property), and because all child have non-overlapping intervals (non-overlaping properties), both non-overlapping intervals is uphold when being added to its parent of parent.